This is a compulsory course that contributes 1/3 to the total mark used to decide your degree classification.

 The Project Selection

 Students should discuss possible areas of interest and/or their plans for their project with potential supervisors.
 Students will also find information about the interests of members of staff on the Information Security Group (ISG) web-site and on individuals' home-pages.
 This is the most common method for choosing an MSc project.
-More information on which members of staff will be available to supervise projects can be obtained from the MSc Project Guidance page.

 Each student will have an academic project supervisor to give advice on the conduct of the project and to monitor its progress.
 However, it is primarily the responsibility of the student to define and plan the MSc project.
 Students can do their projects off-site, but must maintain contact with their academic supervisor, for example by checking their emails regularly.